Sanjida Akter Meghla

-Sanjida Akter Maghla (সানজিদা আক্তার মেঘলা; born 4 June 2001) is a Bangladeshi cricketer who plays as a slow left-arm orthodox bowler.
+Sanjida Akter Maghla (সানজিদা আক্তার মেঘলা; born 4 June 2001) is a Bangladeshi cricketer who plays as a slow left-arm orthodox bowler for the Bangladesh.

 Career

 In October 2019, Meghla was named in Bangladesh's squad for their series against Pakistan.
 She made her Twenty20 International (T20I) debut for Bangladesh, against Pakistan, on 30 October 2019.

 In November 2021, she was named in Bangladesh's One Day International (ODI) squad for their series against Zimbabwe, and for the 2021 Women's Cricket World Cup Qualifier tournament, also in Zimbabwe.
 In January 2022, she was named in Bangladesh's team for the 2022 Commonwealth Games Cricket Qualifier tournament in Malaysia.
 Later the same month, she was named as one of two reserve players in Bangladesh's team for the 2022 Women's Cricket World Cup in New Zealand.

 Meghla was part of the Bangladesh squad for the 2025 Women's Cricket World Cup Qualifier in Pakistan in April 2025.